ECC-BFMC/Documentation/source/data/racetrack.rst

 * :doc:`Ground markings on the track <racetrack/groundmarkings>`

-  - Info about raspberry
+  - The gounr marking dimensions, like lane width, spacing, separator lane, etc.

-* :doc:`Signs on the track <racetrack/trafficsigns>`
+* :doc:`Traffic signs <racetrack/trafficsigns>`

-  - Info about raspberry
+  - The traffic signs PDF and the 3d model of the poles.

 * :doc:`Other elements on racetrack <racetrack/otherelements>`

-  - Info about raspberry
+  - Other elements on the track, like semaphores, pedestrian, blocks, etc.

 * :doc:`Positioning on the track <racetrack/positioning>`

-  - Info about raspberry
+  - The positioning of all the elements and where toe xpect them.

 In this section the characteristics of the race track are described.
-Templates on some of them are provided.

 You can find the maps in svg formats at the following links and extract all the non-specified dimensions:
     - `Test track`_
     - `Race track`_